jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 #
 # Users Who've Installed The T440 TrackPad

-For people who have installed the Lenovo T440 TrackPad Synaptic UltraNav ClickPad...
+I've included a folder that contains the files necessary for implementing my preferred trackpad configuration after installing the Synaptic One Button Clickpad in my Lenovo ThinkPad T450.
+I don't recommend using these files unless you have installed the T440 trackpad as well.

-Files can be found in:
+The configuration can be found at "/ESP/EFI/CLOVER/utilities/Trackpad/Lenovo\ T440\ Clickpad"

-* "/Volumes/ESP/EFI/CLOVER/utilities/TrackPad/Lenovo\ T440\ Clickpad/"
+Instructions:

-Run my ".command" located in:
+1. Run my ".command" file to make changes automatically.

-* "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/Lenovo\ T440\ Clickpad/"
+#

-If the .command script doesn't work
+If the ".command" script doesn't work do the following:

-Replace the SSDT-VPS2.aml file in:
+1. Replace the SSDT-VPS2.aml in the folder listed below with SSDT-ASTP.aml.
-* "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"
+   - "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"

-with SSDT-ASTP.aml file in:
-* "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/Lenovo\ T440\ Clickpad/"

-Replace VoodooPS2controller.kext in the following 3 folders:
+2. Replace VoodooPS2controller.kext in the following 3 folders listed below with ApplePS2SmartTouchpad.kext.
-* "/Library/Extensions/" (if you installed it there or ran my script to install system kexts)
+   - "/Library/Extensions/"
-* "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
+   - "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
-* "/Volumes/ESP/EFI/CLOVER/kexts/System/"
+   - "/Volumes/ESP/EFI/CLOVER/kexts/System/"

-with ApplePS2SmartTouchpad.kext that can be found in:
-* "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/Lenovo\ T440\ Clickpad/"
+3. Run the _kextcache.command script (requires admin password).

 #
 # Miscellaneous Information: